-Some useful background: Usually when I decide to swing by the grocery store for a short list of things (say less than 5), I don't write out a list.
+Some useful background: Usually when I decide to swing by the grocery store for just a few things (say less than 5), I don't write out a list.
 Instead, I just memorize the first letter of each item.
 It's usually easy enough because when I'm going for such a small amount, I'm hunting down the usual suspects: eggs, bread, ham, cheese, carrots (we juice), sugar, wine (it has grapes and thus it's health food, period).

 More useful background information: I love to listen to audiobooks in my car, too.
 My phone's blue tooth is always on, so when I turn on the car, I just hit play and find out who dies, finds hidden treasure, or unexpectedly wakes up in Latvia.
 It makes travel time and errands so much more fun.
 If I'm not in a hurry, I deliberately stand in longer lines.

 With all this in mind, one fine day, I'm driving home and gabbing on the phone with the hubby (with whom I speak Spanish) and he asks me to swing by for a few items.
 "Sure," I say.
 We make disgusting kissy noises at each other, I hang up, and my speakers switch back to playing my book (in English).
 A couple of miles later, I pull into the parking lot of a grocery store, pop in my headphones so that I can keep listening and make my way to the front door.
 As I walk through the automatic doors and take my minicart, I pause my book and repeat my letters out loud as I head inside—you know, the ones that are supposed to help me remember what I'm there to buy.
 In a fantastic moment of crossed wires, I can't remember which language I used when selecting the letters!